OGD311/pingIP/README.md

 # pingIP
-Command Line python code to ping webservers with greater statistics, functionality and speed compared to inbuilt ping pingIP varies from the inbuilt ping function because it requests the entire webserver, meaning the server response as well as the content is recorded
+Command Line python code to ping webservers with greater statistics, functionality and speed compared to inbuilt ping pingIP varies from the inbuilt ping function because it requests the entire webserver, meaning the server response as well as the content is recorded leading to more accurate connection statistics

 ![pingIP](https://github.com/OGD311/pingIP/assets/114223604/0fcf6843-eda5-4b2d-91ca-928abbf2920e)